Dental Assistant Programs in Iowa

 Iowa Dental Assisting Schools

-Find a Iowa or online school with dental assistant certificate training and college diploma programs.
+Find an accredited Iowa or online school with dental assistant certificate training classes and college degree programs.
 Go to school for about 1 year and learn to increase the efficiency of a dentist office, perform and assist with dental procedures, and complete administrative tasks.

-Use the zip-code program search to find dental assistant programs in Iowa.
+Use the zip-code program search to find accredited CDA training in Iowa.

 What does a dental assistant do?
 State of Iowa Dental Assisting Requirements

 To work as a dental assistant in the State of Iowa, you must be 17 years old, have a high school diploma or equivalent, and be registered with the Iowa Dental Board and have received a Certificate of Registration.

 Dental Lab Trainee You must be a high school graduate or equivalent You must be 17 or older Enrollment in a cooperative ed or work study program Apply to the Iowa Dental Board to receive a certificate of registration.
 Work under a licensed dentist who has issued your trainee status.
 Iowa Registered Dental Assistant Worked as a dental assistant trainee for 6 months If you're from out of state, you have had a minimum training of 6 months within the past two years, or you graduated from an accredited dental assisting program.
 Complete a board-approved program or a job using curriculum approved by the state board in infection control, hazardous materials and jurisprudence.
 Complete and pass the state exams.
 Have a current and valid CPR card.
 Apply to the Dental Board for registration.
 Basic, Certified Level 1 and Certified Level 2 Expanded Function Providers